negativetwelve/markmiyashita.com/index.md

 ## About This Site
 {: .page-header}

-This site is built using <a href="http://jekyllrb.com/">Jekyll</a>, a static blog generator.
-It is hosted on <a href="http://github.com">Github</a> using <a href="http://pages.github.com/">Github Pages</a>.
-You can find the repo for this site <a href="https://github.com/negativetwelve/markmiyashita.com">here</a>.
-I've provided a readme full of documentation for my website's structure <a href="https://github.com/negativetwelve/markmiyashita.com#readme">here.</a> Lastly, the site is responsive so feel free to play around with the window size and even view on mobile!
+This site is built using [Jekyll](http://jekyllrb.com/), a static blog generator.
+It is hosted on [Github](http://github.com) using [Github Pages](http://pages.github.com/).
+You can find the repo for this site [here](https://github.com/negativetwelve/markmiyashita.com).
+I've provided a readme full of documentation for my website's structure [here](https://github.com/negativetwelve/markmiyashita.com#readme) Lastly, the site is responsive so feel free to play around with the window size and even view on mobile!